TRedzepagic/compositelogger/README.md

 in the terminal.

-It will import my "logs" helper (and everything else) outside of $GOPATH.
+It will import my "logs" helper (and everything else), thus working outside of $GOPATH.

 NOTE: Database is named "LOGGER" on mysql server, table is named "LOGS". (root@localhost) on my end.

 To setup the database you need to install the mysql-server, which you can look up online.

-Inside the mysql shell, type these commands :
+To get the exact same table as me, inside the mysql shell, type these commands :

 CREATE DATABASE LOGGER;
 USE LOGGER;